Vietnam.vn - Nền tảng quảng bá Việt Nam

 Võ thuật kết nối văn hóa xuyên biên giới Việt Nam-Bỉ

 Performances such as Linh Quy Kiem, Hong Ha Ao Anh Quyen, To Lich Kiem... brought the audience into poetic stories imbued with Vietnamese identity.
 Although born in Belgium, Thuy Phap fully embodied the spirit of Vietnamese martial arts, contributing to further tightening the cultural connection between the two countries.
-The performances by Vietnamese and Belgian martial artists demonstrated the harmony between strength and softness, while conveying the spirit of martial arts as well as the value of cross-border cultural exchange.
+The performances by Vietnamese and Belgian martial artists demonstrated the harmony between strength and softness, while conveying the martial spirit as well as the value of cross-border cultural exchange.

 This event is not only a simple sports exchange activity but also a symbol of friendship and close cooperation between Vietnam and Belgium.